abilandz/PH8124/Lecture_6/Lecture_6.md

 file_1.pdf file_1.eps file_2.pdf file_2.eps file_3.pdf file_3.eps
 ```

-**Example 4:** How can we catch user's input directy into an array?
+**Example 4:** How can we catch user's input directly into an array?

 We have already seen that by using **read** command we can catch user's input, but if we want to store the input in few different variables, that quickly become inconvenient.
 And quite frequently we cannot really foresee the length of user's input.
 For instance, how to handle the user's reply to the question: "Which countries you visited so far?"
 That can be solved elegantly with arrays:
 ```bash